quangtuan-0504/Multimood/README.md

 - **Description:** Use this branch to evaluate the performance of your fine-tuned model.
 It includes inference scripts and evaluation metrics to benchmark model quality on various tasks.

 ---
+###Acknowledge
+- Special thank to DAMO-NLP-SG Team, their works on VideoLLaMA projects is our inspiration.